-Please complete the online medical form by the required date.
+Please complete the online medical form by the due date.
+This allows staff time to collate the information and make arrangements for each child.

 The process of ensuring that we have the correct medical information is lengthy and thorough.
-Please ensure that you fill out the information carefully.
-If any further information needs to be communicated to Ironbark staff after you have submitted the form send an email to ironbark@stpeters.qld.edu.au with the updated information.
+Please ensure that you fill out the information carefully and accurately.
+Please remember we need to know all details required to care for your child.
+If any further information needs to be communicated to Ironbark staff after you have completed the forms please send an email to ironbark@stpeters.qld.edu.au with the updated information.

 Students should have a complete medical and dental check-up before going away.
 Students will be required to hand in all medication on arrival at Ironbark.
 Ironbark has access to a local Medical Centre, an Ambulance Station and both Public and Private Hospitals in Toowoomba.
 Ironbark supplies medications for students on a first aid basis if needed ie. paracetemol, throat lozenges, etc. Parents are asked to send only prescribed medications.
-Any medications that are prescribed by doctors whilst at Ironbark will be paid for out of the student's pocket money and parents will be consulted.
+Any medications that are prescribed by doctors whilst at Ironbark will be paid for out of the student's pocket money.
+Parents will be consulted.

-We accept there are risks involved in performing the activities at Ironbark but management strategies are implemented to ensure risks to both students and staff are minimised.
+We accept there are risks involved in performing such tasks but management strategies are implemented to ensure risks to both students and staff are minimised.
 Parents need to be aware that in the event of illness or accident they will be informed once all details are known and an action plan will be instigated.
 At times when students are located in remote settings it may take longer for medical assistance to be obtained but all Ironbark staff are trained in First Aid procedures and will manage the situation until such assistance arrives.